Great Tibet Tour Logo GREAT TIBET TOUR ®

 Nepal, Bhutan and Tibet are adjacent to each other and distributed on the south and north sides of the Himalayas.

 Nepal with its capital in Kathmandu lies at the southern foot of the Himalayas, bordered by Tibet to the north and India to the other three sides.
 Nepal is also known as the "Snow Mountain Kingdom".
-There are 8 peaks over 8000 meters above sea level in the Himalayas in northern Nepal.
-However, in southern Nepal, there're plains covered by forests and grassland.
+There are 8 peaks over 8,000 meters above sea level in the Himalayas in northern Nepal.
+However, in southern Nepal, there are plains covered by forests and grassland.

 Bhutan is a landlocked small country on the southern slope of the eastern section of the Himalayas.
-It borders Tibet in the north, India in the west, and two other counties in the south and east.
+It borders Tibet in the north, India in the west, and two other countries in the south and east.
 Nepal is near to the west of Bhutan.
-The shortest distance between the two countries is less than 80 kilometers, but they actually are not bordering each other since Sikkim India locates in the middle.
+The shortest distance between the two countries is less than 80 kilometers, but they actually do not border each other since Sikkim India is located in the middle.
 Thimphu is the capital of Bhutan.
-Despite more than half of its territory over an altitude of 3,000 meters, yet Bhutan owns rich and various landforms such as the river valley, the glacier, the mountain, and the forest.
+Despite more than half of its territory over an altitude of 3,000 meters, Bhutan owns rich and various landforms such as the river valley, the glacier, the mountain, and the forest.

 Nepal Bhutan Tibet Tourist Map